 I consider myself strict, but fair, and have a strong work ethic, which I luckily inherited from my mom.
 I feel that when someone says they’ve worked a long time on something, it doesn’t necessarily mean they’ve given their best effort.
 If students honestly give their best effort, use the tools I provide for them to succeed, and show originality in their work, they’ll find success in Reading Seminar this year.
 I will always give students the grades they earn.
 However, I do NOT believe in or expect perfection, but I DO believe in growth and improvement, which can be achieved with the full effort from the student, teacher, and with parental support.
 Practice does not make perfect, but it does makes better!

 Central Jr. High

 Oak Forest High School

 Favorite Thing About Teaching:

 Getting to know my students and them getting to know me to create a comfortable environment in my classroom.
 Also, challenging students and seeing them accept and rise to my challenges.

-I have a wife (Michelle) and two children; Hailey (6) and Joshua (5).
+I have a wife (Michelle) who teaches technology at Martino Jr. High and two children; Hailey (10) and Joshua (8).

 JFK and the Unspeakable: Why He Died and Why It Matters, by Jim Douglass